 Case Western University – Prototype Learning Spaces

-Case Western University’s newest classrooms are prototypical education areas for the College of Engineering and the College of Arts & Sciences.
+Case Western Reserve University’s newest classrooms are prototypical education areas for the College of Engineering and the College of Arts & Sciences.

 At 1876 SF, the Nord Hall Classroom seats up to 54 students as an active learning space, or close to 100 in a traditional classroom arrangement.
 It features a low profile, raised floor system providing a dense, grid network of cable pathways, allowing easy re-configuration of the space.
 The infrastructure delivers robust network interface and wifi, and sufficient power outlets to accommodate modern needs.